axmaijaz/repo1/README.md

 # TestApp
+Testing approval workflow
 This application is Angular based and for test purpose Azure static web app token configured and web content is ready This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.